uwuser/home/index.md

 ## Reza Mirosanlou

-Ph.D. candidate in the department of Electrical and Computer Engineering at University of Waterloo, advised by Professor Rodolfo Pellizzoni and co-advised by Professor Hiren Patel.
+Ph.D. candidate in the department of Electrical and Computer Engineering at University of Waterloo, advised by Professor Rodolfo Pellizzoni.
 Interested in research/industry problems that lie at the intersection of Real-time systems, Computer Architecture, and Memory Architecture.
 Current research focus is on high-performance frameworks for real-time embedded systems.
 Before the Ph.D program at UW, I have received my M.Sc. from Sharif University of Technology in the area of Computer Architecture where I have worked with Professor Seyed Ghassem Miremadi (may his soul rest in peace).

 ### Education: